wix-incubator/bubanai/README.md

 ## Documentation

-Bubanai documentation is available at https://wix-incubator.github.io/bubanai
+Bubanai documentation is available at https://wix-incubator.github.io/bubanai.

-It's generated automatically on updating `main` branch.
+It's generated automatically on updating the `main` branch.

 ### Building documentation locally

-In order to build the documentation locally, you need in project's root directory execute a command
+To build the documentation locally, you need to execute the following command in the project's root directory:

 ```bash
   yarn generate-api
 ```

-HTML Documentation should be generated at `docs` folder
+HTML Documentation will be generated in the `docs` folder